William Hersey Davis, Jr., MD

 - Transcripts of pre-clinical grades and third year rotation (Sign consent form in Registrars Office, Room 1001 Bondurant).

-Applications will be reviewed and interviews will be given to the finalists.
+Applications will be reviewed and, if necessary, interviews will be given to the finalists.
 The finalists will interview with the scholarship committee.
-The scholarship committee is composed of faculty members, pediatric residents, and education administrators.
-The committee is chaired by Dr. Jacob Lohr, Lohr Distinguished Professor, Department of Pediatrics.
-The award will be presented by Dr. Lohr at a fall Department of Pediatrics Grand Rounds.
+The scholarship committee is composed of faculty members, former Davis scholars, and education administrators.
+The committee is chaired by Dr. Alison Kavanaugh.
+The award will be presented by Dr. Kavanaugh at a fall Department of Pediatrics Grand Rounds.

 Please feel free to call Sheila Graham in the Office of Financial Aid (919-962-6117) if you have any further questions.